sqroot-eu/sqroot.eu/_posts/2012/2012-03-24-garage48-2012-tallinn-impressions.markdown

 Anyway, the environment and framework base was already setup.
 We had decided to use Java and <a href="http://www.playframework.org/">Play</a> the previous night (I was fluent in PHP, Alvar in Java) and naturally, I knew next to nothing of them.
 So, the first few hours went into observation and finally, I caught on... somewhat... and dared to take control of the input devices.
 Development, development, lunch, development, meeting, supper, development.
 Some fresh people arrived and got to work on design and front-end.
 ![Punkt99]({{ site.url }}/content/2012/03/punkt99.jpg)
 Sometime after lunch and before supper, Meelis Lang arrived and made the day more awesome.
 Two mentors popped by to comment on the idea.
-We set up a demo server (<a href="http://punkt.no99.ee">http://punkt.no99.ee</a>) and things seemed to go along.
+We set up a demo server (http://punkt.no99.ee) and things seemed to go along.
 Still a lot to do, though, lot's of back-end features to implement...
 And to do that, I ought to wake at 5am tomorrow.
 So, curtains for today.
 Come see us in a few hours - the final presentation is public (details on <a href="http://garage48.org">garage48.org</a>) or live-stream it from the webpage.
 <h2>Sunday, 25.
 March (23:55)</h2>
 Woah! - another Garage48 weekend is behind me.
 Exhausted, but happy.
 Been up from 5...no, 6am (the clock was turned and I slept longer than anticipated).